CEXTBurmawala/notes/yellowfin/yellowfin_general.md

 - Then upload the file to yellowfin

 #### Yellowfin variables in Jenkins
-The config envars are to be added once yellowfin is setup.
+The config envars are to be added once yellowfin is setup to both `COMPOSE_ENVARS` and `SERVER_ENVARS`

 ```
 YF_ENABLED=true